MA International Business with French

 Study abroad

-You must spend Year 3 abroad at a partner university in France, completing and passing a full year's diet of examinable subjects in business (equivalent to 120 credits), the majority (60% of your credits) of which must be undertaken and examined in French.
+You will spend Year 3 studying abroad at a partner university in France.
+You will complete and pass a full year of examinable subjects (equivalent to 120 credits).
+The majority of these (60% of your credits) will be business courses taught and examined in French and including language development courses.

 How will I learn?